Abdul Kader Siddique: Personal life

 Siddique is married to Nasrin Siddique.
-His elder brother, Abdul Latif Siddiqui is also an Awami League politician who served as the member of parliament and the minister of Posts, Telecommunications and Information Technology.
+His elder brother, Abdul Latif Siddiqui, is also an Awami League politician who served as the member of parliament and the minister of Posts, Telecommunications and Information Technology.
 Their other two younger brothers are Murad Siddiqui and Azad Siddiqui.
 He has been widely discussed and criticized for writing newspaper columns.
-He regularly writes columns in the daily Amar Desh and the daily Naya Diganta.
-In addition, he discussed the country's ongoing political, social and contemporary issues as a presenter on the program called Sabar Paap Desh on Diganta Television.
+In 2013, he regularly wrote columns in the daily Amar Desh and the daily Naya Diganta.
+In addition, he discussed the country's ongoing political, social, and contemporary issues as a presenter on Diganta Television.
+He was criticised for these media roles by his brother Abdul Latif Siddiqui as "arrogant" and "new-Razakar."